mahdy-saidi/Graph-fraud-detection/README.md

 **Reference:**
 _"Graph-Based Bitcoin Fraud Detection Using Variational Graph Autoencoders and Supervised Learning"_ (DOI: [10.1016/j.procs.2025.03.105](https://doi.org/10.1016/j.procs.2025.03.105))

-While the original article applies VGAE to Bitcoin transactions, our goal is to adapt this approach to the IEEE-CIS Fraud Detection dataset, a Kaggle competition dataset containing anonymized credit card transaction data.
+While the original article applies VGAE to Bitcoin transactions, our goal is to adapt this approach to a simulated credit card transaction dataset, a Kaggle dataset that was generated using Sparkov Data Generation (Github tool created by Brandon Harris).

 ---

 ## Dataset

-We are using the IEEE-CIS Fraud Detection dataset from Kaggle: [Kaggle competition page](https://www.kaggle.com/competitions/ieee-fraud-detection)
+We are using the Credit Card Transactions Fraud Detection dataset from Kaggle: [Kaggle competition page](https://www.kaggle.com/datasets/kartik2112/fraud-detection/data)

 **Files required:**
-- `train_transaction.csv` / `test_transaction.csv` – transactional features
+- `fraudTrain.csv`
-- `train_identity.csv` / `test_identity.csv` – identity/device features
+- `fraudTest.csv`

 **Dataset folder structure (required for the repository):**